 Consider: Most teachers agree that some sort of student reflection on learning is powerful.
-How can you incorporate this into your student blogs without making the process a chore or turn students off the enjoyment of blogging?
+How can you incorporate this into your student blogs or portfolios without making the process a chore or turn students off the enjoyment of blogging?

 This is a tough decision, but also one that can evolve as you go along.
 It also links back to the public/private debate.
 Do your students want every evidence of learning as part of their digital footprint?